Nathan-Busse/Bed_Tramming_Assistant/README.md

 # What does it do and how to operate the printer?

-This code will help give accurate bed leveling and will move the bed and nozzile automaticaly and will wait for you all you have to do is hit the pause button to let it know that you are ready to move to the next corner.
+This code will help give accurate bed leveling and will move the bed and nozzle automatically and will wait for you.
+All you have to do is hit the pause button to let it know that you are ready to move to the next corner.
 The nozzle will infact move directly above the bolt of the leveling knob.
-Pritty cool huh?
+Pretty cool huh?

 To stop the code just hit stop on your printer otherwise it will go on for ever.
 # How to get things started.